Ask a Priestess: Sacred Sex Guidance

 4. Is it okay to have rough sex and still be spiritually connected? đź§ż

-Yes you can have rough sex and be spiritually connected.
+Yes, you can have rough sex and be spiritually connected.
 For me, spiritual connection during sex is about a conscious state of mind and about channelling.
 I am someone who doesn’t normally feel very aggressive in other areas of my life, but rough sex is a place I can channel that energy.
-If I have a lot of vitality (which let’s be real, Leo Mars), then rough sex is me channelling that energy that’s lying dormant in my body.
+If I have a lot of vitality (which let’s be real, Leo Mars), then rough sex is me channelling that energy that’s already dormant in my body.
 Intention is everything where spirituality is concerned.
-You can do so much with rough sex, so long as it’s well communicated before any acts actually begin and ALWAYS end with aftercare.
-Not having aftercare after rough sex can devalue the experience and leave the participants feeling sexual fulfilment but emotional neglect.
+You can let rough sex be a conduit for other spiritual experiences.
+As long as it’s well communicated beforehand, and it should ALWAYS end in aftercare.
+A lack of aftercare after rough sex, can devalue the experience, leaving the participants with sexual fulfilment but emotional neglect.

 5. What does it mean to have sex that’s “sacred”? 💌

-I actually asked spirit to give me their perspective first, because I thought it would enhance the language I could describe it.
-My favourite thing spirit said was, sacred sex is when the soul consents not just the body.
-What this looks like in practice is presence, energetic attraction or compatibility, communication in your eyes, communication through your breath, giving yourself over as a gift, giving complete reverence to your intimate partner and your bodies are merely conduits for deeper alignment.
-Your bodies translate the language of your souls, and your souls speak.
-It is so its own religious experience that once you have it for the first time, it’s undeniable.
+I will answer this question in part by channelling Spirit.
+Sacred sex is when the soul consents, not just the body.
+What this looks like in practice is; presence, energetic attraction, compatibility, and communication through more than just the mouth.
+Communication through the eyes, communication through the breath, giving oneself fully as though your body is a gift, giving complete reverence to your intimate partner and allowing your bodies to be the conduit to deeper alignment.
+Your bodies will translate the language of your souls, and your souls speak.
+Sacred sex is a religious experience.
+Once you get a taste, it’s undeniable.
+It’s not something you can confuse ever again.
 It downloads like an ancient knowing in your mind and it whispers, I’ve arrived.

 Whether you’re a slow burner, a chaotic lover, or a sacred switch – your body is not broken.
 Your desire is not shameful.
-And your pleasure isn’t a luxury, it’s an ancient birthright waiting to be claimed.
+Your pleasure isn’t a luxury.
+It’s an ancient birthright waiting to be claimed.

 Leave a comment